-A Master of Science degree in industrial pharmacy is launched.
+A Master of Science in Industrial Pharmacy is launched.

-A Master of Science degree in hospital pharmacy is launched.
+A Master of Science in Hospital Pharmacy is launched.

-The Bachelor of Science degree in pharmacy increases to five years.
+The Bachelor of Science in Pharmacy increases to five years.
 Only 7% of students are female.

 Intercollegiate athletics launch with bowling as the first sport.
 Coach Wiedenbacher is the part-time athletic director.